AdaCore/spark2014/lrm/source/packages.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 An external state which is a state abstraction requires a refinement as does any
 state abstraction.
-There are rules which govern refinement of an state
+There are rules which govern refinement of a state
 abstraction on to external states which are given in this section.

 .. centered:: **Legality Rules**